kgateway-dev/kgateway/docs/content/guides/graphql/getting_started/local_executor.md

 Next, explore local GraphQL resolution with the Bookinfo sample application.

-In Gloo Edge, you can create GraphQL resolvers to fetch the data from your backend.
-Today Gloo Edge supports REST and gRPC resolvers.
+In Gloo Edge, you can create GraphQL resolvers to fetch the data from your backend when using _local execution_.
+Today Gloo Edge supports _local execution_ with REST and gRPC resolvers, and _remote execution_ for GraphQL servers.
 In the following steps, you create resolvers that point to Bookinfo services and use the resolvers in a GraphQL schema.

 Note that this example uses _local execution_, which means the Envoy server executes GraphQL queries locally before it proxies them to the Bookinfo upstreams that provide the data requested in the queries.